How to Write a Great Data Science Resume

 - Adding an “Extras” section with relevant activities and training.

 The skills section isn’t optional; for technical positions, this is a necessity.
-Recruiters and hiring managers will most likely do a keyword search as a first step in viewing your resume, so you want to make key terms like “Python” or “Machine learning” are highlighted.
-Only list technical skills or tools here; you do not need to list soft skills like leadership, communication, etc.
+Recruiters and hiring managers will most likely do a keyword search as a first step in viewing your resume, so you want to make sure key terms like “Python” or “Machine learning” are highlighted.
+Only list technical skills or tools here; you do not need to list soft skills like leadership or communication.

-Some resume templates may ask you to “rank” yourself for each skill, but it is better if you don’t list a ranking on your resume.
-You don’t ever want to over promise or sell yourself short.
-The way a recruiter or hiring manager will look at your skills is by assuming that the skills you list first are your stronger skills, and the skills you list last are your weakest.
+Some resume templates may ask you to “rank” yourself for each skill, but it’s better if you don’t list a ranking on your resume.
+You don’t ever want to overpromise or sell yourself short.
+The way a recruiter or hiring manager looks at your skills is by assuming that the skills you list first are your strongest skills, and the skills you list last are your weakest.
 For that reason, list your strongest and most relevant skills first, and leave skills where you’re less comfortable or that are less likely to be relevant to the position for later in your list.

-Data Science and Machine Learning Hackathons are a huge plus on your resume as it shows that you have a healthy competitive spirit and you can enhance your skills and knowledge in your field while creating actual content and projects, and these could also be included in the Extras section.
+Data science and machine learning hackathons are a huge plus on your resume.
+It shows you have a healthy competitive spirit and you can enhance your skills and knowledge in your field while creating actual content and projects; these can also be in the Extras section.
 (Check out sites like Machinehack and Hackerearth if you’re interested in participating in hackathons but haven’t joined any yet.)

 Here’s a sample of what the skills and extras sections might look like:

-Once you are finished adding all of the relevant content to your resume, the last major thing to do is a spelling and grammar check.
+Once you’re finished adding all of the relevant content to your resume, the last major thing to do is a spelling and grammar check.
 A huge red flag for recruiters and hiring managers is having grammatical or spelling errors on your resume.